ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 The Overlays Window has three sections:

 * Overlays in the <samp>SHOW IN ALL SCENES</samp> section will show up throughout your entire broadcast, regardless of your current Scene.
-* <samp>SHOW IN CURRENT SCENE</samp> Overlays will show up in the current scene.
+* <samp>SHOW IN CURRENT SCENE</samp> Overlays will show up in the current [Scene](../007-using-scenes/).
 This will list of Overlays will change as you change Scenes.
-* <samp>SHOW IN BACKGROUND</samp> Overlays will show up behind everthing else in your broadcast.
+* <samp>SHOW IN BACKGROUND</samp> Overlays will show up behind everything else in your broadcast.
 There are only a few specific cases where you will be able to see a Background Overlay:

 1. When in Blank Source mode.
 (Find <samp>Blank</samp> in the <samp>Source</samp> menu.)
 2. When [Green Screen](../003-camera-mode/#green-screen-options) mode is used and the <samp>Transparent</samp> checkbox is activated.
-3. When the Camera source is zoomed out using the [Zoom & Pan](../003-camera-mode/#green-screen-options) settings,
+3. When the Camera source is zoomed out using the [Zoom & Pan](../003-camera-mode/#green-screen-options) settings.

 Note that only images and video files can be used for a Background Overlay.
 Upon being added to this section, the Overlay will be resized to fill the broadcast area.
+Background videos will loop automatically.

 #### Hot Keys